stas00/the-art-of-debugging/methodology/README.md

 - `Alt+f`:  moves one word forward.
 - `Alt+b`:  moves one word backward.

-Similarly to how arrows are slow to move the curser, `Del` and `Backspace` are slow to delete characters.
+Similarly to how arrows are slow to move the cursor, `Del` and `Backspace` are slow to delete characters.
 You can instead:

 - `Ctrl+u`: erases everything from the current cursor position to the beginning of the line.
 - `Ctrl+k`: erases everything from the current cursor position to the end of the line.